mucklet/mucklet-client/docs/style-guide.md

 * Class instances should be created through a public module method:
   * The method should be prefixed with `new` followed by the name of the class, but without the module name.
-* Client modules should NOT directly import the class file.
 * Module dependencies should by provided by the host module.
+* Modules should NOT directly import class files of other modules.

 ```javascript
 // In the pageArea module, PageArea.js, a method prefixed with